CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ![round-img](./assets/math.round-number-10.3.png)

 Notice now we have `(` and `)` parentheses after the name of the function and a number inside the parentheses.
 The parentheses indicate that we are calling the function.
+The number inside the parantheses is the **input** we're passing to the function.

 :::note